How to thrive as a single income family!

 - Start a Blog!
 The possibilities are endless when it comes to blogging and so are the salary ranges.
 You can start your own blog for $3.95 per month when you sign up here.
 Start here to read all about what goes into making your own blog.
 If you are interested in making money blogging, start here for step by step directions to see what it takes to be successful.
 You can also check out our 3 part series on How To Start A Blog.

 - Try out Uber!
-I have a few friends who drive for Uber in the evenings and weekends and make a good amount of money.
+I have a few friends who drive for Uber in the evenings and on weekends and make a good amount of money.
 So try it out and let us know what you think.

 - Join Swagbucks!
 Swagbucks is awesome and if you haven’t tried it out, you have to!
 It’s free to sign up.
 You can take surveys, watch videos and shop online to earn Swagbucks.
 You then can cash in your Swagbucks for gift cards.
 Who doesn’t love gift cards!!
 So next time you are watching TV jump on Swagbucks and earn yourself some gift cards.
 They even have an app so it makes making money that much easier!

-Thriving as a single income family is reachable.
+Thriving as a single-income family is reachable.
 You just have to follow the steps necessary to make it possible.

-Are you a single income family?
-If so, share with us how you thrive?
+Are you a single-income family?
+If so, share with us how you thrive.

 Come follow us on Pinterest for more tips for living on one income and pin our post for later!